 Last updated date

-We are thrilled to announce a significant milestone in our ongoing research at Loda's Lab.
-After dedicating years to in-depth investigations into lipogenesis and the crucial role of the Fatty Acid Synthase enzyme (FASN) in prostate cancer (PC), we are excited to start enrolling patients in two clinical trials.
+8:09pmWe are thrilled to announce a significant milestone in our ongoing research at Loda's Lab.
+After dedicating years to in-depth investigations into lipogenesis and the crucial role of the Fatty Acid Synthase enzyme (FASN) in prostate cancer (PC), we are excited to be enrolling patients in the following clinical trial:

 Phase I, Open-Label, Dose-Finding Study of TVB-2640 Administered in Combination with Enzalutamide (enza) in Men with Metastatic Castration-Resistant Prostate Cancer (mCRPC) [NCT05743621]